adapter-hub/adapters/docs/adapter_composition.md

 ```

 To learn how training an _AdapterFusion_ layer works, check out [this Colab notebook](https://colab.research.google.com/github/Adapter-Hub/adapters/blob/main/notebooks/03_Adapter_Fusion.ipynb) from the `adapters` repo.

-In v1.x of `adapters`, fusing adapters was done using a nested list of adapter names, i.e. the example from above would be defined as `[["d", "e", "f"]]`.
-For backwards compatibility, you can still do this, although it is recommended to use the new syntax.

 #### Retrieving AdapterFusion attentions